Matt Mullenweg: Automattic

+On September 9, 2026, Automattic's board of directors put Mullenweg on a paid leave of absence.
+The board named Automattic's chief financial officer, Mark Davies, as interim CEO.
+Two days later, Mullenweg announced on a company-wide message board that he was once again "in control of Automattic".
+Automattic later confirmed his return as CEO.

+Following Mullenweg's return, several members of Automattic's previous board departed.
+Toni Schneider and Sue Decker resigned from the board, while Mullenweg removed Ann Dunwoody.
+Mark Davies and Automattic's chief legal officer, Andy Missan, also left the company.
+On September 25, Automattic announced a new board consisting of author Hugh Howey, author Amy Chan, and IRL co-founders Henry Khachatryan and Krutal Desai.

 Public disputes

 On several occasions, Mullenweg has publicly challenged competitors to WordPress and WordPress.com.
 He has stated that he prefers to settle disputes in the court of public opinion and described his approach as "brinksmanship", noting that the potential cost of legal action could put Automattic in a "tough spot".

 In 2008, shortly before WordPress 2.5's release, Six Apart's Movable Type published "A WordPress 2.5 Upgrade Guide"—a comparison of their CMS with their rival, WordPress—as a company blog article that Mullenweg characterized as "desperate and dirty".
 In 2013, developers on the digital marketplace Envato were banned from speaking at WordPress events after he criticized the platform for selling WordPress themes with the graphics and CSS components under a proprietary license instead of the GPL.